clikc-eu/clikc-recsys-app/README.md

 It has been developed by using LightFM for the recommender part and FastAPI for the microservice part.

-It is composed of two microservices:
-- Model microservice: related to the recommender system.
-It communicates with the Backend Interface microservice only (via Docker Compose ports configuration).
-- Backend Interface microservice: it receives requests and forwards them to the Model microservice.
-When it gets the recommendations it will send them to the application that made the request.
-Moreover a NGINX server is used as a reverse proxy.
-It represents the TLS termination point.
-Model and Backend Interface microservices are supposed to run inside the same host machine; so no TLS communication is provided here.
-In order to communicate with the Backend Interface microservice from the outside an authentication is required.
-This is performed by sending a token via the HTTP header.
-Communication between Model and Backend Interface microservice requires authentication; this is performed by sending a token via the HTTP header.

-Each microservice is delivered via Docker containers by using Docker Compose.

-### How to run it
-- Install Docker and Docker Compose.
-- Clone the repository and go to the main folder (docker-compose.yml level).
-- Open the Terminal application here and run "docker-compose up -d".
-- In the end open your internet browser and open one of links here below.

 #### Random mode (JUST IN CASE)
 If necessary, the recommendation system can be started in "random" mode.
 This mode allows you to provide recommendations randomly.
 To do this you need to open the "configuration.json" file (not included in this repository), in click-recsys-app -> model-service, and set the "random_mode" field to "true".
 Then start the recommendation system as previously described.

-#### WARNING
-In order to run the project you need some configuration files which have not been uploaded to this repository.

-#### Note:
-For a fast usage go to https://localhost:8080/api/v1/recsys-interface/docs.

 #### Recommendation Pipeline:
 ![](docs/images/pipeline.png?raw=true)